-Nature versus nurture, it is an age-old debate.
-While it is fairly easy to examine human nature these days through DNA sequencing, there is a growing appreciation for the fact that we are more than just the sum of our genes.
+Nature versus nurture, it’s an age-old debate.
+While it’s fairly easy to examine human nature these days with DNA sequencing, there is a growing appreciation for the fact that we are more than just the sum of our genes.

 These “obesity risk” genes can affect anything from the way we eat, to whether our bodies will respond to dieting and physical activity.
 So, if you have yet to find a diet that works for you, perhaps it’s time to stop looking.
 You may have inherited a defective version of a gene called NMB, which makes restraining yourself from overindulging next to impossible.

 The act of eating means very different things to different people.
 Some of us see it merely as sustenance, while others eagerly await their next meal.
 Be that may, feelings of hunger and satiety are controlled virtually the same way in all of us.
-They involves an intricate interplay of events mediated by proteins that bridge our brains to our guts, like the neuromedin b protein made by the NMB gene.
+They involve an intricate interplay of events mediated by proteins that bridge our brains to our guts, like the neuromedin b protein made by the NMB gene.

-Neuromedin can simultaneously “turn off” hormones that make us hungry, and ‘turn on’ hormones that make us feel full.
+Neuromedin can simultaneously “turn off” hormones that make us hungry, and “turn on” hormones that make us feel full.
 So it shouldn’t come as a surprise that affecting the function of neuromedin can influence our susceptibility to obesity.

-People with the rs1051168 variant are more likely to overeat when food is presented, and as a consequence tend to gain significantly more body fat.
+People with the rs1051168 variant are more likely to overeat when food is presented.
+And, as a consequence they tend to gain significantly more body fat.
 This variant reduces the levels of neuromedin.
-This means that the “eating” cues stay turned on, and at the same time we don’t feel quite as satisfied.
+So, “eating” cues stay turned on, and at the same time we don’t feel quite as satisfied.

 One easy way to overcome this impediment would be to artificially increase neuromedin levels.
 Indeed, studies show that giving extra neuromedin to people can reduce their food intake and lengthen the time between meals.